 On April 25, 1905, 63 Commonwealth was acquired from Anna Warren’s estate, trustees, and heirs by her son, John Collins Warren, and his wife, Amy (Shaw) Warren.
 They lived at 58 Beacon, where he also maintained his medical office.

-On August 29, 1905, 63 Commonwealth was purchased from J. Collins Warren and Amy Warren by Sarah (Sallie) Blake (Austin) Rice, the wife of retired cotton manufacturer Francis Blake Rice.
+On August 29, 1905, 63 Commonwealth was purchased from John Collins Warren and Amy Warren by Sarah (Sallie) Blake (Austin) Rice, the wife of retired cotton manufacturer Francis Blake Rice.
 They previously had lived at 454 Beacon.

 Their daughter, Gertrude Major (Rice,) Lawrence had married to Amory Appleton Lawrence in June of 1900, and they lived next door, at 61 Commonwealth.
 She died in February of 1907.